Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 Data retrieval done!
 ```

-There was something very strange behind this, so I decided to dig into the rabbit hole.
+There was something very strange going on, so I decided to go down the rabbit hole.

 # The isolation